 Home » Appraisal » Licensing » Alabama » Requirements

-If you’re looking for a new career in property appraisal or aiming to level up your license in Alabama, first, learn the state’s requirements you need to meet.
-McKissock Learning provides the essential courses you need, whether you’re starting from scratch or aiming for a higher level of licensure.
+If you’re looking for a new career in property appraisal or aiming to level up your license in Alabama, first, learn the state requirements.
+Whether you’re asking how to become an appraiser in Alabama or how to upgrade your current license, McKissock Learning provides the appraisal courses and support you need to reach your career goals.

 Court Square Fountain - Artesian Basin in Montgomery, Alabama